 Banned items information

-As of October 1, 2009 the following items have been banned from disposal in North Carolina landfills.
+The following items have been banned from disposal in North Carolina landfills.
 This does not mean we will not take them; instead they must be separated for recycling.

 - Wooden pallets